Torsional Newton-Cartan gravity from the large $c$ expansion of General Relativity: Comments on the effective TTNC gravity theory

 So we now have an effective non-relativistic description with non-zero torsion!
 Doing a few further computations one can check that the non-relativistic fields above do indeed provide a non-trivial solution of the TTNC equations in table \ref{eomtable}.
 A few useful results in that computation are that $\hat{\calk}_{\m\n}=0$ and

-This second way of expanding the Schwarschild\footnote{One could consider a similar expansion for the Kerr metric.
-It turns out that the difference between Kerr and Schwarzschild only shows up at orders higher than NNLO.
-We thank Hasret Nur for working this out.} metric illustrates our main point, namely that in the case where gravity remains strong at large $c$, here obtained by assuming the mass to be of order $c^2$, the strong time dilation effects are encoded in the effective non-relativistic theory as (twistless) torsion.
+This second way of expanding the Schwarschild\footnote{One can consider a similar expansion for the Kerr metric \cite{vdbproc}. } metric illustrates our main point, namely that in the case where gravity remains strong at large $c$, here obtained by assuming the mass to be of order $c^2$, the strong time dilation effects are encoded in the effective non-relativistic theory as (twistless) torsion.

 Finally it is interesting to point out that in this second expansion the Newtonian potential is actually zero.
 In this strong gravitational regime the non-relativistic physics of the Schwarzschild metric can be completely described by non-zero torsion and a curved spatial metric, with a vanishing Newtonian potential!